Auth0 - Integrations - Idura Verify Documentation

 Enterprise Connection

-You can connect Auth0 to Criipto Verify by creating an OIDC Enterprise Connection.
+You can connect Auth0 to Idura Verify by creating an OIDC Enterprise Connection.
 You create an OIDC connection for every login method you intend to use.

 Create the OIDC connection(s)